 Trump was referring to the ongoing controversy surrounding the private server Clinton used while secretary of state.

-Separately, the Democratic National Convention in Philadelphia this week was upended by a release of hacked emails from the party committee believed to have been orchestrated by Russia.
+Separately, the DNC in Philadelphia this week was upended by a release of hacked emails from the party committee believed to have been orchestrated by Russia.
 While the motive for intrusion and release of emails isn't known, many Democrats have speculated that it's a possible attempt to influence the outcome of this year's presidential election.
 A second round of releases came in the form of audio voicemails posted by WikiLeaks Wednesday evening.

-Clinton's campaign responded in disbelief and outrage to Trump's comments.
+Clinton's campaign responded in disbelief to and with outrage at Trump's comments.

 "This has to be the first time that a major presidential candidate has actively encouraged a foreign power to conduct espionage against his political opponent.
 That's not hyperbole, those are just the facts," Clinton senior policy adviser Jake Sullivan said in a statement.
 "This has gone from being a matter of curiosity, and a matter of politics, to being a national security issue."